 Featuring True Legato transitions for all the vowels and a new method to seamlessly blends the syllables, Dominus sets a new standard in saintly choir libraries.
-FluffyAudio put all effort in making a library that sounds realistic, and it’s also straightforward to use.
+FluffyAudio put all effort into making a realistic library, and it’s also straightforward to use.

 With the included reverb you can embed the sound in different locations or use an external plugin for further placement.
-Dominus and Rinascimento was sampled in the same hall.
+Dominus and Rinascimento were sampled in the same hall.

 User interface & Usability